jimburton/CI505/labs/CABAL.md

 ```

+The upper block of text contains general information about the
+project.
+The lower block, beginning with `executable ...`, tells
+`cabal` to build an executable (i.e. a program) called `myproject`,
+and that it can find the code in a file called `Main.hs`.

-To get a better idea of the structure of a Haskell project we will look at
+To get a better idea of the structure of a real Haskell project we
-two very simple projects as examples.
-The first is called `change` -- it
+will look at two very simple projects as examples.
+The first is called
-reads in a number from the user and calculates the coins needed to make that
+`change` -- it reads in a number from the user and calculates the
-amount.
-Clone the repository
+coins needed to make that amount.
+Clone the repository from github and
-from github and `cd` into the directory:
+`cd` into the directory:

 ```
 $ git clone https://github.com/jimburton/change